Weight Loss FAILS

 Five ways to sabotage your diet.

 Eating five or six small meals, throughout the day.
-There are several studies that show people who eat three small meals and two snacks a day lose weight.
+Several studies show people who eat three small meals and two snacks a day lose weight.
 The constant access to food can help combat muscle loss and reduces binge cravings between meals.

 Spacing your meals across the day is a very good plan, as long as your overall calories are low enough that you can still lose weight.